 BBL surgery: how is it done?

 First, let’s talk about the word ‘lift’.
 Your buttocks are not actually being ‘lifted’.
 Instead, they are being filled.
 Typically this involves adding fat to both buttocks.
 Where does the fat come from?
 That depends on you and how you are built.
 Almost all cases involve liposuction of the abdomen, flanks, and back.
-Often liposuction is also done of the thighs.
+Liposuction of the thighs may also be done, depending on the amount of fat needed as well as a person’s individual desires.
 The fat is injected into your buttocks, adding volume and shape.

 Liposuction of the lower back and flanks is a key part of BBL surgery.
 By substantially thinning out fat in the lower back and flanks, the buttocks look fuller without having added any fat.
 The buttocks look like they ‘project’ more.
 Injecting fat into the buttocks results in more roundness and projection.